razaahmed0/quransearch/README.md

 ## Setup

-clone the repository
+clone the repository <br />
 npm install

 ## Usage

-First search the whole quran using a singe keyword.
+First search the whole quran using a singe keyword.<br />
 Once the results come in, you can further refine the view via filtering with additional keywords.

 ## Project Status